Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 > #### Command to create a new column in a table
 >
 > If there are already some rows on a table, each value for a new column will be `NULL` by default.
->  What should we do if we want to pass another default value?
-(Hint : we already learned this above.)
 >
 > ```
 > ALTER TABLE your_table_name